arulnidhii/SQL-SERVER-and-Power-BI-Project/README.md

 2. **Pack Performance:** Which packs have the highest total links?
 3. **Trend Analysis:** How have product prescriptions changed over the last five years?
 4. **Relationship Analysis:** What are the common relationships between prescribable products?
-5. **Market Status:** What is the market status distribution of all packs?

 ## Solution Approach